ghulammurtaza/metabase/docs/administration-guide/01-managing-databases.md

 ### Secure Socket Layer (SSL)

-Metabase automatically tries to connect to databases with and without SSL.
-If it is possible to connect to your database with a SSL connection, Metabase will make that the default setting for your database.
+eKomi automatically tries to connect to databases with and without SSL.
+If it is possible to connect to your database with a SSL connection, eKomi will make that the default setting for your database.
 You can always change this setting later if you prefer to connect without this layer of security, but we highly recommend keeping SSL turned on to keep your data secure.

 ### Database Sync and Analysis

-By default, Metabase performs a lightweight hourly sync of your database, and a nightly deeper analysis of the fields in your tables to power some of Metabase's features, like filter widgets.
+By default, eKomi performs a lightweight hourly sync of your database, and a nightly deeper analysis of the fields in your tables to power some of eKomi's features, like filter widgets.

-If you'd like to change these default settings, find and click on your database in the Databases section of the Admin Panel, and turn on the toggle at the bottom of the form that says "This is a large database, so let me choose when Metabase syncs and scans."
+If you'd like to change these default settings, find and click on your database in the Databases section of the Admin Panel, and turn on the toggle at the bottom of the form that says "This is a large database, so let me choose when eKomi syncs and scans."
 (This is an option that used to be called "Enable in-depth analysis.")

 ![Large database toggle](images/large-db-toggle.png)

 Save your changes, and you'll see a new tab at the top of the form called "Scheduling."
-Click on that, and you'll see options to change when and how often Metabase syncs and scans.
+Click on that, and you'll see options to change when and how often eKomi syncs and scans.

 #### Database syncing

-Metabase maintains its own information about the various tables and fields in each database that is added to aid in querying.
-By default, Metabase performs this lightweight sync hourly to look for changes to the database such as new tables or fields.
-Metabase does *not* copy any data from your database.
+eKomi maintains its own information about the various tables and fields in each database that is added to aid in querying.
+By default, eKomi performs this lightweight sync hourly to look for changes to the database such as new tables or fields. eKomi does *not* copy any data from your database.
 It only maintains lists of the tables and columns.

 Syncing can be set to hourly, or daily at a specific time.
-Syncing can't be turned off completely, otherwise Metabase wouldn't work.
+Syncing can't be turned off completely, otherwise eKomi wouldn't work.

 If you'd like to sync your database manually at any time, click on it from the Databases list in the admin panel and click on the Sync button on the right side of the screen: